Completing the apprenticeship and traineeship (PDF, 156KB)

 Information to get started

 All apprenticeships and traineeships in Queensland are competency-based.
 This means that when an employer and apprentice or trainee are satisfied all training and assessment required under their training plan has been completed, and the supervising registered training organisation (SRTO) has issued the qualification, they may begin the completion process.
-School-based apprentices and trainees must also have completed the minimum required paid working days.
+School-based apprentices and trainees must also have completed the minimum paid work requirements.

-It is important to note that apprentices and trainees will receive two certificates.
-The SRTO will issue a certificate for successfully completing the qualification and, if satisfied all requirements have been met, the Department of Employment, Small Business and Training will issue a completion certificate for the apprenticeship or traineeship.
+It is important to note that apprentices and trainees will receive 2 certificates.
+The SRTO will issue a certificate for successfully completing the qualification and, if satisfied all requirements have been met, the Department of Employment, Small Business and Training (the department) will issue a completion certificate for the apprenticeship or traineeship.
 The following process is used to obtain the completion certificate.

 The completion process

 - The employer, apprentice or trainee and SRTO must sign a completion agreement, stating that all training and assessment required under the training plan has been completed by the apprentice or trainee (and the minimum paid work requirements for school-based apprentices and trainees).
 The ATF-011 Completion agreement form will assist them to do this.
 The parent or guardian's consent* on the completion agreement is also required, if appropriate.